Hawkes Architecture

 South Section

-South elevation of Mossie, a Para 80, energy efficient passive house.
+South elevation of Mossie, a Para 84, energy efficient passive house, hidden in the landscape.
 Another grand design by Hawkes Architecture.

 Inspiration